Ysgellog Wind Farm Ltd Criteria

 • Priority will not be given to capital projects and revenue applications will be weighted equally.

-The changes relate to applications received before the 5 August 2020 closing dates only.
+The changes relate to applications received before the 4 August 2021 closing date only.
 All other criteria will remain unchanged.

 To be reviewed for subsequent application deadlines.